 What needs improvement?We find bugs, just like anyone else.
 We bring them to Cisco's attention.
 If there was one area I would like to see improved it might be having someone who can help us when Cisco comes out with a new… more»

-If you previously used a different solution, which one did you use and why did you switch?We were using Proofpoint and then we switched to Cisco.
+Which solution did I use previously and why did I switch?We were using Proofpoint and then we switched to Cisco.
 As I mentioned above, reportability was one of the main reasons we switched, but the biggest one was cost.
 If you can get an equivalent… more»

 What other advice do I have?In retrospect, I would probably want to talk to someone like myself.
 I'm now using Cisco security appliances and I can see how someone like me in another agency would benefit from talking to me about… more»